TERMS OF SERVICE

-- COMMUNICATIONS BETWEEN NATIONAL REVIEW AND USERS
+- COMMUNICATIONS BETWEEN THE AMERICAN SPECTATOR AND USERS

 8.1 If you indicate on your registration form that you want to receive such information, we, our owners and assigns, will allow certain third party vendors to provide you with information about products and services.

 8.2 The American Spectator reserves the right to send electronic mail to you for the purpose of informing you of changes or additions to the Service.